ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 Does this include support staff?

 Have Governors received a Governor PREVENT briefing?

 Do all staff know what to do if they have a PREVENT concern and to whom to report it?

 |Does the E-Safety Policy refer to the requirements of the Prevent guidance?

 Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems

-Operation Encompass connects the police with schools to enable that the appropriate support is in place for children who are subject to/witness incidents of domestic abuse.
+Operation Encompass connects the police with schools to enable that the appropriate support is in place for children who are subject/witness incidents of domestic abuse.
 The school environment enabling rapid provision allows for appropriate safeguarding to be put in place against the short, medium and long-term effects of domestic abuse.
-Following an incident, children may arrive at school distressed, anxious or upset and Operation Encompass ensures that appropriate staff are aware early enough in order to support children in making them feel safe.
+Following an incident children may arrive at school distressed, anxious or upset and operation encompass ensures that appropriate staff are aware early enough in order to support children in making them feel safe.